Burns, Oregon: Cities and ranches

 After the arrival of Euro-American settlers in the 19th century, Burns was established in the 1880s.
 It was formally incorporated after Harney County's creation in 1889 through the splitting of Grant County into two counties.
 Early settler, merchant, and county commissioner George McGowan named the city after the Scottish poet Robert Burns.
 By 1891, the community had stores, a post office, hotels, and other businesses.
 McGowan was the town's first postmaster.

 In the 1920s, timber cutting and milling brought many newcomers to the region.
 In 1928, the Edward Hines Lumber Company acquired from the U.S. Forest Service the rights to cut timber in the Blue Mountains near Seneca, north of Burns.
 After winning the timber contract, the Hines Company built the 52 mi Oregon and Northwestern Railroad between Burns and Seneca.
 Edward Hines, the company owner, built a lumber mill and company town, incorporated as the City of Hines in 1930.
 Timber and logging remained important to the local economy until the 1990s, when the area's last lumber mill closed for lack of timber.

 Cattle ranching in the region began as early as the 1860s and expanded after passage of the Desert Land Act of 1877.
 The act promoted development of arid and semi-arid public land in the western United States by making 320 acre plots available to individuals willing to "reclaim, irrigate, and cultivate" the land.
 Some of the Harney County ranches established in the 19th century still exist in the 21st.
 Agricultural revenue for Harney County in 2011 totaled about $84 million.
 Of this, about 65 percent came from cattle sales, 29 percent from the sale of alfalfa hay, and most of the rest from other crops and the sale of horses.

 Geography

-Harney County is the largest county in Oregon and the ninth largest in the United States.
+Harney County is the largest county in Oregon and the tenth largest in the United States.
 It covers about 10000 mi2 but has a total population of only about 7,600.
 Most of that population lives in Burns or Hines, about 2 mi southwest of Burns.
 Burns had about 2,800 residents in 2010 and Hines about 1,600, for a total of 4,400, nearly 60 percent of the county population.